dterstege/CavalieriPointMask/README.md

  <a name="editplug"/>

 **1.3 Check Plugin Settings**.
 Check the [settings](#settings) of the plugin.
 If these are okay, procede to installing the program in step 1.4.
-If you would like to change anything, convert the .ijm file into a .txt file (this can be done by dragging and dropping the .ijm file into *ImageJ*, selecting "File > Save As..." and then saving the file as a .txt file.
-Within the .txt file settings can be updated.
-This file may then be converted back into a .ijm file by dragging and dropping it into *ImageJ* and then saving as a .ijm file.
+If you would like to change anything, simply drag and drop the .ijm file into *ImageJ* and edit within the text window.

 **1.4 Install Plugin in *ImageJ***.
 Open *ImageJ* and select "Plugins > Install...".
 Navigate to the newly downloaded CavalieriPointMask.ijm file and allow this to save to the ImageJ Plugins folder.